 How Can The Technology Improve to Keep Up?

-For lines that still offer "dial up" experiences, they can (and surely will) begin using technologies we currently have and are capable of scaling (like Voom and Xcelerate).
+For lines that still offer "dial up" experiences, they can (and surely will) begin using technologies we currently have and are capable of scaling.
 We can't of course increase the speed of light, so that's somewhat restrictive.
 Can we transmit data wirelessly within our atmosphere over longer distances?
 Well, there are ways, and we've been doing this for years, but for a number of reasons this is not likely the solution (for one, to do this the signals bounce around our atmosphere multiple times).
-One possibility might be to leverage satellites in lower orbits to reduce the overall travel time.
+One option is to leverage satellites in lower orbits to reduce the overall travel time.
+In fact, many ships have started leverage Starlink for internet service, and those satellites are indeed in much lower orbit, resulting in lower inherent latency (though it still depends on how cruise lines implement these systems).
 Another thing that will continue to happen is that the data centers where information is replicated to reduce latency on the ground will grow and hold more information in more places so that at least when the ground-based stations get the message from the satellites the data will have less distance to travel to get to it's final destination.
 What else?
 Well we're not sure - this is a cruise site, we're not rocket-scientists!

 Wrapping it Up